void-linux/void-packages/Manual.md

 To include this trigger use the `make_dirs` variable, as the trigger won't do anything unless it is defined.

+<a id="triggers_openjdk_profile"></a>
+#### openjdk-profile

+The openjdk-profile trigger is responsible for creating an entry in /etc/profile.d that sets the `JAVA_HOME` environment variable to the currently-selected alternative for `/usr/bin/java` on installation.
+This trigger must be manually requested.

 <a id="triggers_pango_module"></a>
 #### pango-modules